KalessinD/perl_list_helpers_xs/README.md

 ### Benchmarks
     Benchmarks of "random_slice" method in comparison with "List::MoreUtils::samples" and "List::Util::sample" showed that current
-    version of "random_slice" is very similar to the first ones in case cases.
+    version of "random_slice" is very similar to the first ones in some cases.
 But in case of huge amount of iterations it starts to slow down due to some performance degradation.